temporalio/terraform-provider-temporalcloud/docs/resources/service_account.md

 page_title: "temporalcloud_service_account Resource - terraform-provider-temporalcloud"
 subcategory: ""
 description: |-
   Provisions a Temporal Cloud Service Account.
+To prevent overwriting, include each Service Account's Temporal configuration in one and only one Terraform file.
 ---

 # temporalcloud_service_account (Resource)

 Provisions a Temporal Cloud Service Account.
+To prevent overwriting, include each Service Account's Temporal configuration in one and only one Terraform file.

 ## Example Usage